 Okay, this example heading is a lie.
 To date, there aren’t any web apps that I know of that wouldn’t work as a native app.

 However, I thought I’d use this space to touch on where a web app might outshine a native app.

 1. Price: Developing a web app is usually much less time-intensive than developing a native app, which generally makes them more affordable and faster to get to market.
 Plus, if you’re starting a new business, you’ll likely need a desktop website to be found in search engines, and a well-built web app also functions as a full desktop website without much trouble.
 Let’s Camp is a good example of this:

-2. Accessibility: Getting an app into Google and Android’s app stores means meeting their criteria and being approved.
+2. Accessibility: Getting an app into the Google Play store means meeting their criteria and being approved.
 It could technically take a while to get approved or worse—rejected entirely.
 A web app doesn’t need to be approved by anyone.
 Further, it can be accessed on older or more unique devices that may not have access to the most up-do-date app stores.